Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Introduction

 These assumptions and simplifications come at the cost that the resulting plans may not adequately account for the dynamics or complex contacts necessary to reliably perform the task.
 Additionally, when ignoring the effect of the robot's low-level controllers, such approaches may obtain suboptimal or even infeasible plans for the real system.

 We investigate the use of parallelized physics simulators \cite{makoviychuk2021isaac} to compute low-cost realizations of a plan with realistic controllers.
 The combination of such simulations with efficient and parallelizable controllers allows us to consider the dynamics, complex contacts, and limitations of the controllers themselves when evaluating plan realizations~\cite{noseworthy2024forge,xu2022accelerated}.
-We can see in \Cref{fig:intro}a, how the robot takes advantage of the ramp to let the block slide to the table, without the need of going around, and \Cref{fig:intro}b, where the robot is able to push a stick to let the block fall into a box.
+We can see in \Cref{fig:intro}a how the robot takes advantage of the ramp to let the block slide to the table, without the need to go around, and \Cref{fig:intro}b, where the robot is able to push a stick to let the block fall into a box.

 To this end, we formulate the task planning problem using the widely used Planning Domain Definition Language (PDDL) \cite{mcdermott_pddl-planning_1998} due to its expressivity and the availability of off-the-shelf symbolic planners.
 We then associate appropriate controllers and their input parameters to the operators used in the PDDL formulation.
-After a candidate symbolic plan is generated, we use cross-entropy optimization to iteratively find feasible and lower-cost motion plans.
-Our approach allows us to handle continuous parameters and the multi-modality arising from the many ways actions can be realized.
+We explicitly frame the synthesis of these controller parameters as a ``Stream'' (or generative sampling strategy).
+However, instead of using standard rejection sampling, we implement this stream using Cross-Entropy optimization to actively search for feasible and low-cost parameters.
+This enables the discovery of plan realizations that exploit complex dynamics and contacts without significantly increasing the modeling effort at the symbolic level.
 Since our approach uses the same controllers as the real system, the robot can directly execute our realized plans.